The Early History of Cochlear Implants and MED-EL

 Founding MED-EL and Pushing Forward

-The foundation for MED-EL as the company that we are today was laid in 1986: Ingeborg and Erwin moved to Innsbruck with their recently founded start-up company MED-EL, and in 1990 hired the first employees.
-In the following decades, we invented multiple new hearing solutions and achieved many milestones in hearing technology development.
+The foundation for MED-EL as the company we are today was laid in 1986: Ingeborg and Erwin moved to Innsbruck with MED-EL, their recently founded start-up company, and in 1990, the first employees were hired.
+Since then, we’ve continued to develop innovative, new hearing solutions, achieving many milestones in the advancement of hearing technology along the way.

-Today, more than 2,200 people from around 75 nations in 30 locations worldwide work for MED-EL.
+Today, more than 2,700 people from more than 75 nations in over 30 locations worldwide work for MED-EL.
 But one thing has stayed the same throughout the years: MED-EL’s mission to overcome hearing loss as a barrier to communication.

 Thanks for your message.
 We will reply as soon as possible.